The Maurice Wohl Charitable Foundation

 • Do not submit unsolicited applications - The foundation will not respond and does not accept applications.
 Any application process is by invitation only.

-• Focus on organizational excellence - If your organization has exceptional leadership, strong governance, and a clear sustainability plan, you may come onto the foundation's radar through your demonstrated work and reputation in the Jewish community or relevant sectors.
+• Focus on organisational excellence - If your organisation has exceptional leadership, strong governance, and a clear sustainability plan, you may come onto the foundation's radar through your demonstrated work and reputation in the Jewish community or relevant sectors.

 • Build visibility through excellence - The foundation's team actively researches and identifies potential grantees.
 Excellence in your field, strong outcomes, and strategic relationships within the Jewish community or medical/arts sectors may lead to the foundation approaching you.

-• Sustainability is paramount - The foundation seeks organizations with long-term viability.
+• Sustainability is paramount - The foundation seeks organisations with long-term viability.
 One-off projects or those requiring ongoing operational support are less likely to attract interest than infrastructure or capacity-building initiatives.

 • Alignment with Jewish community - While the foundation funds broader medical and cultural initiatives, their primary emphasis is on causes within the UK Jewish community across education, care, welfare, and communal life.

-• Infrastructure over operations - Capital projects, building developments, and major organizational infrastructure investments are preferred over operational or program funding.
+• Infrastructure over operations - Capital projects, building developments, and major organisational infrastructure investments are preferred over operational or programme funding.

 Similar Funders